Williloo/sus1531/README.md

     <td>
       <code>adminAuthRegister</code>
       <br /><br />
-      Register a user with an email, password, and names, then returns their <code>userId</code> value.
+      Register a user with an email, password, and names, then return their <code>userId</code> value.
     </td>
     <td>
       <b>Parameters:</b><br />